corda/corda/docs/source/clauses.rst

 When writing a contract you need to override the contract's ``verify`` function which should call ``verifyClause``.
 See: :ref:`verify_ref`.

 .. note:: A clause ``verify`` function returns the set of processed commands, at the end of ``verifyClause`` execution
     there is a check if all of transaction's commands were matched.
-If not then an exception is raised.
+If not, then an exception is raised.
 This is done to enforce that spurious commands cannot be included in a transaction, ensuring that the transaction is as clear as possible.
 As an example imagine a transaction with two commands: ``Move`` and ``Issue`` included, with verification written using ``FirstComposition`` on clauses that require single command set.
 Thus only one of transaction's commands will match